 Boulder, CO 80309

-Kris D. Gutiérrez is Professor of Literacy and Learning Sciences and holds the Inaugural Provost’s Chair at the University of Colorado, Boulder.
+Kris D. Gutiérrez is University Distinguished Professor of Literacy and Learning Sciences and holds the Inaugural Provost’s Chair at the University of Colorado, Boulder.
 She is also Professor Emerita of Social Research Methodology in the Graduate School of Education & Information Studies at the University of California, Los Angeles where she also served as Director of the Education Studies Minor and Director of the Center for the Study of Urban Literacies.
 Gutiérrez is the current President and a Fellow of the American Educational Research Association (AERA).
 She is also a Fellow at the National Conference on Research on Language and Literacy, and the National Education Policy Center.

 Her research examines learning in designed learning environments, with particular attention to students from non-dominant communities and English Learners.
 Her work on Third Spaces examines the affordances of syncretic approaches to literacy learning and re-mediation of functional systems of learning.
 Professor Gutiérrez's research has been published widely in premier academic journals and is a co-editor of Learning and Expanding with Activity Theory.
 Additionally, Professor Gutiérrez has written a column for the Los Angeles Times’ Reading Page.